PurpurMC/Purpur/CONTRIBUTING.md

 1. Save (rebuild) any patches you are in the middle of working on!
 2. Identify the names of the files you want to import.
    - A complete list of all possible file names can be found at ```./Paper/work/Minecraft/$MCVER/net/minecraft/server```
-3. Open the file at `./scripts/importmcdev.sh` and add the name of your file to the script near the end.
+3. Open the file at `./buildSrc/src/main/kotlin/MCDevImports.kt` and add the name of your file to the `nmsImports` set.
-4. Update the project to rebuild with the new imports `./purpur up`
+4. Re-patch the server to make the imports take effect `./gradlew applyPatches`
-5. Re-patch the server `./purpur patch`
-6. Edit away!
+5. Edit away!

 This change is temporary!
-DO NOT COMMIT CHANGES TO THE `importmcdev.sh` FILE!
+DO NOT COMMIT CHANGES TO THE `MCDevImports.kt` FILE!
-Once you have made your changes to the new file, and rebuilt patches, you may undo your changes to `importmcdev.sh`
+Once you have made your changes to the new file, and rebuilt patches, you may undo your changes to `MCDevImports.kt`

 Any file modified in a patch file gets automatically imported, so you only need this temporarily to import it to create the first patch.

-To undo your changes to the file, type `git checkout scripts/importmcdev.sh`, or just remove the import lines you added previously.
+To undo your changes to the file, type `git checkout buildSrc/src/main/kotlin/MCDevImports.kt`, or just remove the import lines you added previously.

 ## Modifying Patches
 Modifying previous patches is a bit more complex: